Igorrr

-Gautier Serre (born June 5, 1984), better known by his stage name Igorrr, is a French musician.
+Gautier Serre (born 5 June 1984), better known by his stage name Igorrr, is a French musician.
 Under the Igorrr alias, he combines a variety of disparate genres, including black metal, baroque music, breakcore, and trip hop, into a singular sound.
-Serre is also part of the groups Whourkr and Corpo-Mente.
-The Igorrr project became a full band with the addition of vocalists Aphrodite Patoulidou and JB Le Bail, plus the drummer Sylvain Bouvier and the guitarist Martyn Clément.
+Serre is also part of the now disbanded side-projects Whourkr and Corpo-Mente.
+The Igorrr project became a full band with the addition of vocalists Laure Le Prunenec and Laurent Lunoir, drummer Sylvain Bouvier, guitarist Martyn Clément and bassist Erlend Caspersen.
+In 2021, both vocalists left the band and were replaced with JB Le Bail and Aphrodite Patoulidou, who were later replaced by Marthe Alexandre.
+In 2024, Rémi Serafino took the position of the drummer.

 History

 Solo work (2005–2016)

 Serre plays piano, drums, and guitar and primarily uses Steinberg Cubase for recording.
 He named his band after a pet gerbil called Igorr that he had as a child, adding the extra "r" to "make it harder to pronounce."
 Serre claims to have synesthesia, in his case perceiving music as colors.
-In 2011 interview, he spoke of the origin of his solo project:

 Igorrr self-released a demo album, Poisson Soluble (2006) and Moisissure (2008, Acroplane Recordings), which gained the attention of label Ad Noiseam.
-His debut album Nostril was released in 2010, alongside a companion EP Baroquecore.
+His debut album, Nostril, was released in 2010, alongside a companion EP, Baroquecore.
 Both demos were reissued in 2011.

-Igorrr's second album Hallelujah was released in 2012.
+Igorrr's second album, Hallelujah, was released in 2012.
 It featured collaboration from Mayhem guitarist Teloch and classical singer Laure Le Prunenec.
 Igorrr's pet chicken, Patrick, gained notoriety for "playing" the piano (Serre would put chicken feed on corresponding keys the chicken would peck at.)
 Serre won a GoPro award for film making for a video of Patrick playing filmed with a GoPro.